Proudly Hosting over 100,000 Fast Websites since 2010

 Check the Domain Trust Relationship:

-If you are encountering the “Target Principal Name is Incorrect” error when connecting to a SQL Server in a different domain, you should check the domain trust relationship.
+If you are encountering the “Target Principal Name is Incorrect” error when connecting to an SQL Server in a different domain, you should check the domain trust relationship.
 You should verify that the two domains have a trust relationship established and that the trust relationship is functional.

 Check the DNS Configuration: